anubhavsaxena14/python_practice_coursera/README.md

 # python_practice_coursera
-This repository contains all the assignments completed during Programming for Everybody and Applied Data Science with Python Specialization.
+This repository contains all the assignments completed during Programming for Everybody and Applied Data Science with Python Specializations.

 Courses: